Z3NTL3/Z3NTL3/README.md

     );

     printf("My age: %d\n", mijnLeeftijd);
-    // i know i did doo this in the hard way, i like doing things in hard ways instead of easy ways. return 0;
+    // i know i did doo this in the hard way, i like doing things in hard ways instead of choosing the easy way. return 0;
 }
 ```